rougier/python-opengl/05-cube.rst

 These vertice describe a cube centered on (0,0,0) that goes from (-1,-1,-1) to (+1,+1,+1).
 Unfortunately, we cannot use `gl.GL_TRIANGLE_STRIP` as we did for the quad.
-If your remember how this rendering primitive considers vertices as a succession of triangles, you should also realize there is no way to organize our vertices into a triangle strip that wpuld describe our cube.
-This means we have to tell OpenGL explicitely what are our triangles, i.e. we need to describe triangles in terms of vertex indices (relatively to the `V` array we just defined):
+If you remember how this rendering primitive considers vertices as a succession of triangles, you should also realize there is no way to organize our vertices into a triangle strip that would describe our cube.
+This means we have to tell OpenGL explicitly what are our triangles, i.e. we need to describe triangles in terms of vertex indices (relatively to the `V` array we just defined):